Femphix/assignments/README.md

 # All assignments are compiled here
 Zuri Team assignments from Week 3 to Week 5 are pushed here.
-Please kinldy use the dropdown button at the top right to check them.
+Please kinldy use the dropdown button at the top left to check them.
 Thank you